There are over 200 wineries in six, main Israel wine regions.

 Winemaking was re-established after more than a thousand years with the return of Jewish settlements in the early 1800's.
 The past thirty years has seen a winemaking boom in Israel with boutique wineries cropping up like mushrooms.

 Tiny Israel has six main regions cultivating wine grapes.

 Each region grows wine grapes with its own 'terroir', its own unique character and aroma, resulting from differences in the soil, water, wind, altitude, climate and even the natural plants and animals of the region.
-Some of the wineries have their own vineyards, while others mix grapes brought form different regions.
+Some of the wineries have their own vineyards, while others mix grapes brought from different regions.

 Here are the wine regions from south to north, color coded on the map:

 The heat, salinity and sandy soil of the Negev make it a difficult place to grow wine.

 Drip irrigation has made grape growing possible.
 The successful Negev vineyards produce wine with distinctive aromas.
 In the desert there is intense radiation, and extreme differences in temperature between day and night.
 This often cause the grapes to ripen prematurely.

 Some of the quality wineries in the Negev include:

 The hills of Judea near Jerusalem were covered with grape vines at least since the days of King David and Solomon thousands of years ago.
 The cool summer nights and the limestone rich soil produce really fine wine grapes.